 Alexander Brome, from To his Mistres affrighted in the wars (1661)

 The English Civil War and its preceding events sparked a printing revolution as well as a constitutional one.
-There was a temporary breakdown in censorship, and much began to pivot on the consequences of written material.
+A temporary breakdown in censorship meant that more began to pivot on the consequences of writing.
 The development of the public and private spheres, the fracture of the body-politic, and the gradual formation of party politics are all inherently fascinating.

-The literature of c.1640-1660 shows a level of wit and imagination that is instinctively appealing.
-It can certainly seem self-indulgent, but the motifs of defeat, withdrawal, casuistry and purpose are all embraced with craft and wit.
 The literature of this age has its aggression and its defiance.
-It ranges from the beautifully subtle to the outrageous.
-Cromwell’s enemies thought nothing of targeting his wife for sexual slander to undermine his leadership.
+It ranges from the subtle to the outrageous.
+Cromwell’s enemies thought nothing of targeting his wife to undermine his leadership.
 There’s a ruthlessness to the pen that matches that of the sword.

 Our world is closely retracing an exciting period of the past, and what writers had to say back then still speaks strongly for us today.